30th July 2021 31st January 2023 / 7 minutes of reading

 When I am building up a collection of inspirations it is so much more efficient to share these references with the rest of my creative team.
 This means I can trust them to take that inspiration in for themselves and then come back to me with considered and thought-out recommendations about that creative anchor – based on their unique area of expertise.
 Let me give you a quick example of this, so you get what I mean.

 Years ago, I was planning a shoot for a client, and we got into a chat about adding some fresh flowers as a prop in some of the photos we were planning.
 The client loved tulips, so we decided together to go with tulips.
-Sharing this tiny titbit with my stylist on the crew resulted in her pulling different petal-like silk fabric in one of the tops and incorporating a couple of tulip shape cut skirts.
+Sharing this tiny titbit with my stylist on the crew resulted in her pulling different petal-like silk fabric in one of the tops and incorporating a couple of tulip-shaped cut skirts.
 The make-up artist used this information to inform the dewy look she recommended for the client’s skin.
 In short, this anchor brought things together into a subtle coherence.

 Anchoring Screw And Countersink Drillbit